Bermondsey and Old Southwark: History and boundaries

+The contents reflect the new ward structure which became effective in May 2018.
+To bring the electorate within the permitted range, Newington was transferred to Vauxhall and Camberwell Green, and North Walworth was transferred to Peckham.

 Members of Parliament

 Note: the first MP was elected for predecessor Bermondsey seats continuously from a by-election in 1983 until the seat was created in 2010: see the former constituency of North Southwark and Bermondsey.